Choosing A Dog Groomer

 It's very important that you communicate clearly with your groomer.
 If you aren't very clear about what it is that you want, you may be disappointed with the results.

-When you find someone that you like, you can then make arrangements to visit.
+When you find someone that you like the sound of, you can then make arrangements to visit.
 When you arrive, look around the premises and ask yourself the following questions:

-• Do the premises look and smell clean?
+• Does the salon look and smell clean?

 • Does the groomer seem organised?